funvill/funvill.github.io/_projects/2022-flocking-ai.md

 **The text descriptions aren't very good**

 Agreed, I am open to suggestions for creating better text descriptions.
 Please contact me if you have a suggestion.

+**Why aren't you posting to my favorite social media site, (Tiktok, etc...)**

+I am lasy and I want to do the lest amount of work possiable.
+If a social media site doesn't support scheduling posts I ingored it.
+If I get a lot of feedback saying I need to post on TikTok or any other social media site I might consider it.

+At the start I didn't create videos of the generation of the birds and I can't go back and recreate the videos.
+TicTok is setup for videos and still images don't do well on that site, so it won't be included in the first version.